West Virginia ranked second worst in drug use

-MARSHALL COUNTY, W.Va.
-(WTRF)- A recent study has uncovered that West Virginia is the second most state impacted by the nation’s drug epidemic.
+GLEN DALE, W.Va.
+(WTRF) – A recent study has uncovered that West Virginia is the second most state impacted by the nation’s drug epidemic.
 It also ranked number one highest rate in overdose deaths, with a younger population especially targeted.
 New Hampshire is ranked as the number one state most impacted.

 Low socioeconomic status and other factors has always put the Mountain State among the highest ranks.
 Additionally, several pharmaceutical manufacturers did move into the southern part of the state.
 Dr. David Hess said first responders have done an incredible job at preventing multiple deaths with the use of Narcan.
 But, this is an ongoing battle health care providers and law enforcement will have to tackle.